2 Weeks in Belize: The Complete Travel Guide

 Where to Stay on Caye Caulker

 Given the small size of the island, most accommodations and attractions are located on a long strip close to the water taxi dock.
 We stayed at the modest Tropical Paradise Hotel.
 Just down the block are more options including Caye Caulker Plaza Hotel and Rainbow Hotel.
 All offer almost immediate proximity to the beach.
 Seeking a hotel with a pool?
 Check out Seaside Villas, Caye Reef Condos, or Magic Island Beach Resort.
-All hotels are a short walk away from dining options including Lazy Lizard Bar and Grill and Wish Willy.
+All hotels are a short walk away from dining options including The Lazy Lizard Bar and Grill and Wish Willy.
 Be sure to order freshly caught grilled lobster!

-Nothing is very luxurious or fancy on this island.
-Instead, visitors are attracted mainly by the prospect of laying low or using the island as a hub for ocean sports.
 The famous Great Blue Hole is popular among scuba divers and is just an hour boat ride away.
 Meanwhile, the Belize Great Barrier Reef (the world's second largest) is even closer.
 Take a snorkeling or scuba diving tour here.
 If you're bold, make your way to Hol Chan Marine Reserve and Shark Ray Alley to swim among and hold giant manta rays and nurse sharks.
 Finally, boat tours to the nearby manatee sanctuary are also very popular.
 While you can't swim with the manatees here, you can take a guided boat tour to see them in their natural habitats.

-San Pedro, Ambergris Caye
+Ambergris Caye (San Pedro)

 Where to Stay on Ambergris Caye